Hbvsa/hbvsa.github.io/_pages/master_thesis.md

 ### Training Process

-- Uses binary cross-entropy loss and Adam optimizer.
-- Batch size of 10 and learning rate of 0.01, empirically determined to be optimal.
-- Multiple initializations are used to mitigate sensitivity to initial weights, especially important for datasets with subtle epistatic effects.
+- The model is run multiple times on each dataset, each time with a different random initialization of weights.
+This approach is crucial for mitigating the model's sensitivity to initial weights, which is especially important for datasets with subtle epistatic effects.
+- For each dataset run, the model is trained for a fixed number of epochs since early stopping is unreliable in this type of datasets.
+- The model's performance is evaluated based on its ability to identify the correct SNPs involved in epistatic interactions, rather than traditional classification metrics on the predictions of the target class.
+- Key evaluation metrics include:
+  - Recall: The percentage of datasets in which the epistatic interaction was correctly identified.
+  - Precision: The percentage of SNP combinations proposed by the model that are actually part of the true epistatic interaction.
+  - F-score: A combined measure of precision and recall.
+- The model continues to be run with different initializations until it successfully detects a significant epistatic interaction of the desired order, or until it reaches a predefined maximum number of attempts.

 ### Interpretation of Results

 - The weights learned by the attention layer directly represent the importance of each SNP.
 - This allows for easy identification of significant SNPs without need for additional computations post-training.
+This is important for efficiency when compared to interpretability through pertubartion based methods.
 - The model's architecture resembles a linear model, making it inherently interpretable while still capturing complex non-linear relationships.

 ## Filtering Stage for Epistasis Detection